Curvature dependence of quantum gravity: Check of approximations

 Here $\ell_{\max}$ is chosen such that the trace is fully converged in the investigated curvature range and the factors 5 and $\015$ appear due to the five transverse traceless modes compared to the one trace mode.

 The results are shown in \autoref{fig:Comparison} in the left panel.
-For small background curvature $r$ all results agree qualitatively well.
-For large background curvature the difference is becoming more significant.
-This can be easily understood: in the exact result \eqref{eq:backgr-exact} only the trace mode is equipped with a zero mode, while in the first approximation \eqref{eq:backgr-approx1} all modes are equipped with a zero mode.
+For small background curvature, all results agree qualitatively well.
+For large background curvature, the difference is becoming more significant.
+This can be easily understood: in the exact result \eqref{eq:backgr-exact}, only the trace mode is equipped with a zero mode, while in the first approximation \eqref{eq:backgr-approx1} all modes are equipped with a zero mode.
 In contrast in the second and third approximation, \eqref{eq:backgr-approx2} and \eqref{eq:backgr-approx3}, no mode is equipped with a zero mode.
 The zero modes dominate for large curvature and thus it is clear that the approximation fails in this regime.

 In other words, the symmetrised products of covariant derivatives in the projectors are effectively commuting in our approximation.
-The transverse traceless projection basically traces out the degrees of freedom of the transverse traceless mode and leaves us with a scalar quantity.
+The transverse-traceless projection traces out the degrees of freedom of the transverse-traceless mode and leaves us with a scalar quantity.
 With this approximation, there is an ambiguity related to the Laplace operator, which can be chosen as the spin-zero or spin-two Laplacian.
 As already mentioned we choose to use the spin-zero Laplacian without zero modes, i.e.\ approximation \eqref{eq:backgr-approx2}.

-In the right panel of \autoref{fig:Comparison} we compare these different choices for one particular diagram of the graviton two-point function, where the exact result is not available within our truncation.
+In the right panel of \autoref{fig:Comparison}, we compare these different choices for one particular diagram of the graviton two-point function, where the exact result is not available within our truncation.
 We observe that the results are almost identical for small curvature, i.e.\ $r<2$.
 For $r>2$ the results differ qualitatively due to the different treatment of the zero modes.
 We conclude that the validity of our approximation is bound by $r<2$.